 • Total Cholesterol should be less than 200mg/dL

 • HDL level should be more than 60mg/dL helps prevent heart diseases

 • LDL level should be less than 100mg/dL and less than 70mg/dL for patients who have a cardio-vascular history

 Doppler ultrasound can determine the extent of arterial wall thickening.

 Medical practitioners should look out for antagonistic or aggressive personality traits while assessing the patients for cardiac health.
 Intervention at a younger age will prove to be helpful for antagonistic people.
 Anger management techniques should be taught to such people.

 The root cause for the aggression must be ruled out.
-Consulting a psychiatrist or neurologist for proper
+Consulting a psychiatrist or neurologist for proper evaluation may be helpful.

-in life but has a better a health advantage and less prone to acquiring hypertension and stroke.
+So a more tolerant personality type may achieve less in life but has a better a health advantage and less prone to acquiring hypertension and stroke.